BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/assignments/cipher.md

 ## Ciphers

-In this assignment you will implement four cryptographic protocols: El Gamal encryption, RSA encryption, DSA signatures, and Diffie-Hellman key exchange.
-Using what you know about these schemes from class and from the descriptions above, implement the function headers in `src/cipher.cxx`.
+In this assignment you will implement four cryptographic protocols: Diffie-Hellman key exchange, El Gamal encryption, RSA encryption, and DSA signatures.
+Using what you know about these schemes from class and from the descriptions above, implement the function headers in `src/cipher.cpp`.
+We recommend doing them in the order they are introduced, but there is no best way to complete this assignment.

 ## Testing

-You may write tests in `test/test.cxx` in the Doctest format.
+You may write tests in `test/test.cpp` in the Doctest format.
 Examples have been included in the assignment stencil.
 To run the tests run `make test` in the `build` directory.

 It may be difficult to find suitable system parameters for some of the ciphers.
 As such, we provide system parameters below that we expect to work.